spletts/nHDeabsorb/README.md

 ## Usage

-The output of this repo is `fn_output`, which is a table that contains the absorption component in specific energy bins.
+The output of this repo is `fn_output` (optional command line argument with default `./absorption.csv`), which is a table that contains the absorption component in specific energy bins.

 ```powershell
 [nHDeabsorb]$  python get_absorption.py --help